tamjidhossen/CP-Library/README.md

 It includes a collection of basic algorithms and handy tricks.

 *VS Code Snippets*
-It's a .json file that contains few algo and shortcuts that pops up while writing code in Vs Code.
+It's a .json file that contains a few algo and shortcuts that pop up while writing code in Vs Code.